tretoef-estrella/sloane-coherence-records/cell_4x48/Paper_4x48.md

 ## Abstract

-We report a Grassmannian frame packing in complex projective space ℂP³ with N = 48 vectors achieving coherence μ = 0.643425504760055, which improves upon the previous best published packing for cell (4, 48) hlc (Cohn, Game of Sloanes catalog, μ = 0.643427715576853) by 2.21 × 10⁻⁶ in absolute coherence value.
-The improvement satisfies the Game of Sloanes 8th-decimal-place acceptance criterion by 22 units in the minimisation direction (round-8: `0.64342550` versus `0.64342772`).
+We report a Grassmannian frame packing in complex projective space ℂP³ with N = 48 vectors achieving coherence μ = 0.643425504750473, which improves upon the previous best published packing for cell (4, 48) hlc (Cohn, Game of Sloanes catalog, μ = 0.643427715576853) by 2.21 × 10⁻⁶ in absolute coherence value.
+The improvement satisfies the Game of Sloanes 8th-decimal-place acceptance criterion by 222 units in the minimisation direction (round-8: `0.64342550` versus `0.64342772`).
 Beyond reporting the improved packing, this note documents a numerical investigation that we interpret as *suggesting* the submission may lie at a local floor of the basin in which the optimisation was conducted.
 We phrase this as an interpretation, not an established fact: we do not have a proof that the local floor of the basin has been reached, and we do not claim such a proof.
-The numerical reproducibility of the reported coherence has been independently verified by five distinct verification kernels at IEEE-754 double precision and by an additional audit at 50 decimal digits across algorithmically distinct arithmetic procedures, with internal disagreement at the level of input-precision propagation.
+The numerical reproducibility of the reported coherence has been independently verified by five distinct verification kernels at IEEE-754 double precision and by an additional audit at 50 decimal digits across algorithmically distinct arithmetic procedures, with zero ULP spread across binary64 kernels.
 The cumulative evidence — including multi-seed convergence to the same 15th decimal across eight independent initialisations, a multi-paradigm portfolio with no method producing further descent, trust-region radial expansion refutation across 88 attempts at radii spanning five orders of magnitude, targeted-vector perturbation refutation across a comparable number of attempts, and 150 cold-start enumeration with no seed producing a deeper packing — is consistent with the working hypothesis that the basin floor has been reached at machine-quantum precision. **No claim of global optimality is made for the cell (4, 48), and we explicitly leave that question open.
 No claim that this floor is even the proven local floor of the basin is made either — only that the accumulated evidence is compatible with that interpretation.**

 ---